 Origin and History

-The regiment was raised on July 12 1667 by the Comte de Jonsac.
-In 1685, it ceased to be a gentleman regiment and took the name of the Province of Beauvoisis.
+In 1685, the unit ceased to be a gentleman regiment and took the name of the Province of Beauvoisis.

 During the Seven Years' War, the regiment ranked 41st and was under the command of: